harmindersinghnijjar/quora-qa-automation/README.md

 # quora-qa-automation
 This is an object oriented code template for a bot that will eventually answer questions on Quora using the OpenAI API and Selenium.

-Note: Change lines 17 and 100 of v1.py to the proper API key and path to your Google Chrome profile respectively.

 ### Language:

 - Python